zerkotin/kanbanboard/README.md

 When developing you can run `grunt watch` and it will automatically transpile the coffee and less files when you make changes to the project.

-To get your Redmine API Key:
+### To get your Redmine API Key:
+- Login to redmine
-Login to redmine, go to my account,
+- Go to my account,
-and on the right panel, press show api key.
+- and on the right panel, press `Show API Key`
+- Copy paste it to the key field in Kanbanboard your'e all set, click `refresh` and you'll have your tickets.